AdaCore/training_material/courses/comprehensive_rust_training/040_control_flow_basics/06_functions.rst

    ``return``).
 -  Some functions have no return value, and return the 'unit type', ``()``.
 The compiler will infer this if the return type is omitted.
--  Overloading is not supported TBD each function has a single implementation.
+-  Overloading is not supported - each function has a single implementation.

    -  Always takes a fixed number of parameters.
 Default arguments are